gajula-kari/blog-dashboard-UI/README.md

 🔗 [LinkedIn](https://www.linkedin.com/in/karishma-gajula/)

-Thank you for exploring the Responsive Blog  Dashboard UI!
+Thank you for exploring the Responsive Blog Management Dashboard UI!
 Your feedback and contributions help make this project better.